osherjacobs/LabWork_Findings/SPECTEROPSCGCOMPROMISE.md

 ---

 **Lab infrastructure note:** Getting Credential Guard operational in a VMware VM is not a one-liner.
 It requires enabling nested virtualization on the host, exposing Hyper-V to the guest via VMX configuration, and a UEFI/TPM setup that VMware doesn't hand you by default.
-RDP with Remote Credential Guard then has to be deliberately provisioned as part of the attack terrain — the right GPO, the right client configuration, an active session that actually routes through RCG.
-The setup reflects a real enterprise deployment pattern.
-That's the point.
+RDP with Remote Credential Guard then has to be deliberately provisioned as part of the attack terrain — the right client configuration with CG enabled, an active session that actually routes through RCG.

 ---